 My friends and family constantly hound me to eat them, in addition to the daily reminder I have set up on all of my devices, and I still manage to forget to take them most of the time.
 It's a bad habit considering we kind of need these to survive, you know.

-2. "I'm tired" is a phrase too common to your vocabulary
+"I'm tired" is a common phrase in your vocabulary

 I honestly say this so often that sometimes I'll straight up use it as an excuse to get out of social responsibilities.
 I'm not lying, though, it takes me an extraordinary amount of effort to do even the simplest of tasks because of how drained I always feel.
 I also apologize for constantly yawning, you're not boring, I'm just a lethargic piece of crap.